-This completed EIA will need to be countersigned by your Head of Service.
-Please forward completed and signed forms to the Principal HR Officer.

-All completed EIAs will need to scrutinised and verified by the Council's Equal Opportunities Working Group (EOWG) and published on the Council's Intranet to demonstrate to local people that the Council is actively engaged in tackling potential discrimination and improving its practices in relation to equalities.
+East Cambridgeshire District t Council 1 need to be countersigned by your Head of Servicerms to the Principal HR Officer. e.
+Plea ise forward All completed EIAs will need to scrutinised and verified by the Council's Equal Opportunities Working Group (EOWG) and published on the Council's Intranet to demonstrate to local people that the Council is actively engaged in tackling potential discrimination and improving its practices in relation to equalities.
 Please be aware that may be asked to attend a half-an-hour session to summarise the findings of the EIA to the Scrutiny and Verification panel.

-Signatures: Stewart Broome 28/8/2015

-Completing Officer: Date: 20/0/2013

-Head of Service: Date:
+Signatures: Completing Officer: Stewart Broome Date: 5/6/2025 Head of Service: Stewart Broome Date: 5/6/2025